-- 1.1 The purpose of this paper is to present to the Skills Committee the Full Business Case (FBC) for Phase 3 Living Lab, of the University of Peterborough project.
-The Outline Business Case (OBC) was first presented and reviewed by the Skills Committee on 17th January 2022.
-The FBC updates the OBC for Phase 3 to account for the progress made on clarifying the scope of Phase 3 throughout 2022.
-The Skills Committee are invited to recommend the approval of the Full Business Case and to note the next steps in relation to the Programme Business Case, to the Combined Authority Board. - 1.2 Alongside the development of the Phase 3 FBC, further work has been undertaken by the University Partners to assess the progress measures to monitor the ongoing wider impact of the University, with these measures tied into broader strategic objectives for Peterborough and the CPCA region.
-It is proposed that there will need to be an ongoing review of these measures and governance arrangements to support a wider University of Peterborough Programme Business Case, including recommendations to review governance and reporting structures alongside and approval for the submission of a Campus Outline Planning Application
+- 1.1 The purpose of this paper is to present the Business Board with the Full Business Case (FBC) for Phase 3 Living Lab of the University of Peterborough project.
+The Outline Business Case (OBC) was first presented and reviewed by the Business Board on 10 January 2022.
+The FBC updates the OBC for Phase 3 to account for the progress made on clarifying the scope of Phase 3 throughout 2022. - 1.2 Alongside the development of the Phase 3 FBC, further work has been undertaken by the University Partners to assess the progress measures to monitor the ongoing wider impact of the University, with these measures tied into broader strategic objectives for Peterborough and the Combined Authority region.
+It is proposed that there will need to be an ongoing review of these measures and governance arrangements to support a wider University of Peterborough Programme Business Case, including recommendations to review governance and reporting structures alongside, and approval for the submission of a Campus Outline Planning Application

-2. Background
+Background